-Even though there are hundreds of job boards on the web, we’ve highlighted the three main places you’re more likely to land an independent contractor position.
+Even though there are hundreds of job boards on the web and on-demand freelance platforms like Wonolo 1099 workers, we’ve highlighted the three main places you’re more likely to land an independent contractor position.
 They include:

 Indeed is our top pick because of the sheer number of 1099 jobs available there.
 At any time, you’ll find thousands of independent contractor jobs.
 Whether you’re looking to be a house cleaner, dog walker, or financial planner, there’s a independent contractor gig for you.

 With its advanced filtering feature, you can refine your search, focusing only on the jobs that suit your skillset.
 Even better, the platform can send you regular notifications whenever users post new jobs, allowing you to quickly apply to new roles.
 You can also register your account easily, set up a job alert, and start responding to gigs immediately.

 If your search isn’t successful at Indeed, you can try out other alternatives such as: